-For most people I’ve met, the answer to that question was very easy and mostly was along that line:
+For many people I’ve met, the answer to that question was straightforward and usually along the lines of:

-This is the typical thing people read when they are thinking about starting their own business.
-The article is full of general advice and examples of businesses which succeeded in their quest.
-It is easy to think that you could do that too.
-Of course you can, who’s there to tell you you can’t?
+Most articles are full of general advice and examples of businesses that succeeded in their quest.
+And it is easy to think that you could do that too.
+Of course, you can; who’s there to say you can’t?

-And even so I agree in many parts, starting a business is a race of time.
-You need motivation and a lot of energy, but without products or services, resources and enough money, you won’t make it.
+And even so, I agree in many parts; starting a business is a race of time.
+It would be best to have the motivation and energy, but without products or services, resources, and enough money, you won’t make it.